UIMSolutions/uim/datasources/uim/datasources/classes/entities/README.md

 Entities are created for you each time you iterate the query instance returned by find() of a table object or when you call all() or first() method of the query instance.
 Creating Entity Classes

-You don’t need to create entity classes to get started with the ORM in CakePHP.
+You don’t need to create entity classes to get started with the ORM in CakeD.
 However, if you want to have custom logic in your entities you will need to create classes.
 By convention entity classes live in src/Model/Entity/.
 If our application had an articles table we could create the following entity:

 // src/Model/Entity/Article.php
 namespace App\Model\Entity;